Dear ACP clients,

 We will communicate with you about this.
 When you come to your VFS appointment at Scalabrini, we will give back your police clearance certificate.
 Please bring your yellow receipt.

 If you submitted your residency application in Johannesburg, you would have applied at Legal Resources Centre or Lawyers for Human Rights.
-We will send the police clearance certificate back to the organization where you applied.
+Your police clearance certificate is ready for collection at the relevant office.
+You would have received an SMS about this.

 I have a criminal record.
 What do I do?